The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Observing Protocol

 \section{Observing Protocol}

-Fig.~\ref{fig:protocol} illustrates the protocol in our observing procedures when collecting the CNIa0.02 complete sample in the period between 2016 October and 2019 January.
-We scan the ASAS-SN transient page\footnote{\url{http://www.astronomy.ohio-state.edu/~assassin/transients.html}}, the Astronomer's Telegrams (ATel\footnote{\url{http://www.astronomerstelegram.org/}}), the Transient Name Server (TNS\footnote{\url{https://wis-tns.weizmann.ac.il/}}), and the Bright Supernova webpage\footnote{\url{http://www.rochesterastronomy.org/snimages/}} on a daily basis, and record all bright transients with discovery magnitudes of $m_{\rm dis}<19$.
+Fig.~\ref{fig:protocol} illustrates the protocol in our observing procedures when collecting our complete sample in the period between 2016 October and 2019 January.
+We scan the ASAS-SN transient page\footnote{\url{http://www.astronomy.ohio-state.edu/~assassin/transients.html}}, the Astronomer's Telegrams (ATel's\footnote{\url{http://www.astronomerstelegram.org/}}), the Transient Name Server (TNS\footnote{\url{https://wis-tns.weizmann.ac.il/}}), and the Bright Supernova webpage\footnote{\url{http://www.rochesterastronomy.org/snimages/}} on a daily basis, and record all bright transients with discovery magnitudes of $m_{\rm dis}<19$.
 To get early follow-up data for SNe~Ia in the sample, we start observations before classification for all potential targets according to the strategy in Figure~\ref{fig:protocol}.
 Meanwhile, we coordinate all available spectroscopic resources to classify the potential targets.
 Note that the primary aim of our complete sample is to include all spectroscopic sub-classes (e.g., 1991bg-like, 1991T-like) that belong to the SNe Ia population.
 We made follow-up observations of some SNe Ia-like objects (e.g., SNe Iax) that are known to deviate from the WLR of SNe Ia, and they do not belong to the complete sample.
+For SNe without archival host redshifts, we followed up those with supernova redshifts of $z_{\rm SN} \lesssim 0.025$ if they have $V_{\rm peak}<16.5$.
+The selection of limit on $z_{\rm SN}$ is based on knowledge that the typical uncertainties of SN redshifts from spectroscopic classification are $\lesssim$ 0.005.
+SuperNova IDentification (SNID; \citealt{SNID}) is one of the commonly used tool for SNe classification. \cite{Stahl2020} investigated the SNID-determined redshifts by comparing them to the corresponding host-galaxy redshifts and found a standard deviation of 0.0039 for the difference between $z_{\rm SN}$ and $z_{\rm host}$.